 Assume the JPY exchange rate is positively correlated with the Nikkei 225.
 As such, one might prefer to buy JPY-Nikkei futures vs. USD-Nikkei futures.
 This is intuitive to the extent that if the Nikkei 225 advances, profits on the long position would tend to be bolstered by an advancing JPY vs the USD.
 But if the Nikkei 225 should decline, losses are mitigated by a decline in the JPY vs. the USD.
 Thus, the JPY-Nikkei futures contract should trade at a premium vs. the USD-Nikkei futures contract.1

 The reverse would apply if the JPY exchange rate was negatively correlated with the Nikkei 225.
-As such, one would prefer a long JPY-Nikkei position over a long USD-Nikkei position.
+As such, one would prefer a long USD-Nikkei position over a long JPY-Nikkei position.
 This makes sense to the extent that if the Nikkei 225 advances, profits on a long position in JPY-Nikkei are compromised by a declining JPY.
 Or, if the Nikkei 225 should decline, losses on a long JPY-Nikkei futures position are magnified by an advancing JPY.
 Thus, USD-Nikkei futures should trade at a premium vs. JPY-Nikkei futures.

 This latter scenario is the commonly observed phenomenon, namely, JPY strengthening coincides with stock market falling.
 Thus, the USD-Nikkei is typically traded at a premium.